Aarthi Ramamurthy: Investing and other activities

 Ramamurthy has made early-stage investments in technology and growth companies.
 She has spoken on panels about diversity in technology and product leadership.

 Personal life

 Ramamurthy is married to Sriram Krishnan, a venture capitalist and co-host of The Good Time Show.
-They met in college in 2003 through a Yahoo! chat room related to a coding project and began dating in 2006.
-They live in San Francisco.
-She is a photographer.
+They met in college in 2003 through a Yahoo! chat room related to a coding project and began dating in 2006 and eloped in 2010.